tony-albanese/nonnas-kitchen/README.md

 The testing done here is BDD - each test is described as a story in which a description of the software requirements, the user actions, and the expected outcome are given along with a result of PASS or FAIL.
 To reduce the length of the readme, here is a link to the [testing tables](bdd_test_cases.md) describing the various test cases.

 # Unfixed bugs
 + Some of the elements that are rendered conditionally appear for a split second while the page is loading or refreshing.
 Upon final load, the state is correct.
 For example, while the recipe detail is loading, the icon for the delete is visible for a split second while, even though it should not be.
 The same goes for the comments on a post - while the comments are loading, the "No comments to display" text is visible.
 When the comments are loaded, the text is gone as it should be.
-This is a cosmetic issue that does not interefere with the overall experience of the site.
-However, it should be addressed in a future realease.
+This is a cosmetic issue that does not interfere with the overall experience of the site.
+However, it should be addressed in a future release.
 + The unlike functionality does not work entirely as expected.
 The use can like a post - the icon and like count behave as expected.
 However, they cannot unlike a post immediately after liking it - the heart icon does not respond to clicks.
 If the user refreshes the page, they can unlike the post.
-This is a relatively small bug that does not severly impact the user experience but it should be addressed in a future release.
+This is a relatively small bug that does not severely impact the user experience but it should be addressed in a future release.
++ Another small issue that should be addressed is when the user tries to edit the Recipe or BlogPost.
+Currently the form data is preloaded. the text fields, images, and recipe/ingredients list values are loaded into the form.
+The values that are for the dropdown menus (the dish type, the difficulty, and the category) are not.
+These dropdown lists are reset to the initial value.
+So if the user must reset these each time they edit a Recipe or a Post.
+Although not a breaking issue, it does decrease the quality of the user's experience with the site and should be addressed in a future release.

 # Features Left to Implement
 + The user should be allowed to comment and like a recipe as well as the backend has that functionality.
 + The backend also allows for a rating to be attached to a recipe.
 A ratings bar and an average rating would be a nice feature to add as well.
-+ Editing a Recipe would be also a good feature.
 + The site is supposed to be centered on food and feelings.
 Ideally, there should also be a feature to flag content that is inappropriate or hurtful and/or irrelevant to the site.
 + Allowing people to log in with a social media account would also be a good feature as that is expected in modern web applications requiring authentication.